sonkayla/Flixster/README.md

 Submitted by: **Kayla Son**

-**Flixster Pt.2** is an app that introduces networking into our previous porject where we utilize URLSesion as able is create a navigation tab bar to provide different formats through UITabBarController and UICollectionView.
+**Flixster Pt.2** is an app that is continuing with Flixster.
+It uses Postman, a popular network debugging tool, and add the ability to fetch real data from a third party server!
+It involves collection views and tab bar controllers, both very common UI patterns found in apps.
+Collection views allow for more flexible UI layouts, and this app will demonstrate a grid-like UI to view movies in a more visual manner.

 Time spent: **9** hours spent in total